Institutional Sexual Abuse Claims

 What circumstances are required for a claim?

-What would we do if you have a claim?
+What will we do if you have a claim?

 If you have a claim then we will handle all negotiations with the responsible institution (or their insurance company).
 We will get medical reports from doctors relating to your injuries.
 Throughout your claim, we will liaise with you, the responsible institution and the doctors to gather enough information to directly assess your compensation.
 If we are proceeding with your claim through a church or charities internal process for example Towards Healing, we will attend with you at the final facilitation meeting to support you and to negotiate financial redress.